Michele L Barnes, Associate Professor (CV)

 Prospective Students and Post-Docs

-If you are interested in climate adaptation or transformation, social networks and the environment, social-ecological dynamics, or any combination of the above, we would love for you to join us!
+If you are interested in climate adaptation or transformation projects, social networks and environmental change, how social-ecological dynamics underpin individual or community resilience, or any combination of the above, we would love for you to join us!
 The first step is to get in touch by emailing me a CV and short statement of research interests (<1 page).